K1mcheee/ip/docs/README.md

 | [untag](#untag)             | untag a task          |
 | [find](#find)               | find a task           |

+## Command Format
+☕ Commands can be in both upper or lower case
+☕ Commands should be the first word in an input
+☕ Words in <brackets\> are parameters supplied by user
+☕ Commands with `/` should be followed accordingly

 ## Adding Tasks

 There are 3 types of tasks you can add -- _todo_, _deadline_ and _event_ tasks to suit your needs!